-- 19 Each Panellist will be appointed by notice in writing to the Secretariat and the other Relevant Parties. - 20 The Arbitration Panel will commence the arbitration within 5 days of the date the last Panellist was appointed to the Arbitration Panel (or on such later date as agreed between the Relevant Parties and the Arbitration Panel). - 21 The arbitration will be: - 21.1 conducted in accordance with the Second Schedule to the Arbitration Act 1996, except for clauses 1 and 6 of that Second Schedule which the Relevant Parties agree will not apply; - 21.2 held at the Registered Office of Te Whakakitenga o Waikato or any other location as agreed between the Relevant Parties and the Arbitration Panel; and - 21.3 unless agreed otherwise by all Relevant Parties, conducted in English and/or Te Reo Maaori, as agreed between the Relevant Parties and the Arbitration Panel. - 22 Subject to the right to appeal on questions of law in Schedule 2 of the Arbitration Act 1996, the decision of the Arbitration Panel will be: - 22.1 given in writing; and will not be disclosed to any person not present at the arbitration, provided that:
+- 19 Each Panellist will be appointed by notice in writing to the Secretariat and the other Relevant Parties. - 20 The Arbitration Panel will commence the arbitration within 5 days of the date the last Panellist was appointed to the Arbitration Panel (or on such later date as agreed between the Relevant Parties and the Arbitration Panel). - 21 The arbitration will be: - 21.1 conducted in accordance with the Second Schedule to the Arbitration Act 1996, except for clauses 1 and 6 of that Second Schedule which the Relevant Parties agree will not apply; - 21.2 held at the Registered Office of Te Whakakitenga o Waikato or any other location as agreed between the Relevant Parties and the Arbitration Panel; and - 21.3 unless agreed otherwise by all Relevant Parties, conducted in English and/or Te Reo Maaori, as agreed between the Relevant Parties and the Arbitration Panel. - 22 Subject to the right to appeal on questions of law in Schedule 2 of the Arbitration Act 1996, the decision of the Arbitration Panel will be: - 22.1 given in writing; and - 22.2 final and binding on the Relevant Parties. - 23 Any decision or determination of the Arbitration Panel must be by majority. - 24 Unless the Relevant Parties agree otherwise or disclosure is required by law or for the purposes of enforcing the decision, information: - 24.1 disclosed during the arbitration process; or - 24.2 contained in the Arbitration Panel's determination, will not be disclosed to any person not present at the arbitration, provided that: